Table of Contents

 How To Bleach Your Eyebrows At Home

-1. At first, pull all your locks (including bangs) away from your face.
-Then, tie them up into a tight high ponytail or make a topknot or bun.
+1. pull all your locks (including bangs) away from your face.
+Then, tie them into a tight high ponytail or make a topknot or bun.
 You can also wear a headband or wrap your hair in a dry towel.
-All these will avert your hair from falling on your eyebrows and getting bleached accidentally during the procedure.
+These will prevent your hair from falling on your eyebrows and getting bleached accidentally during the procedure.
 Also, pull all your stray hairs back and clip them up tightly.

-2. Start with cleaning up your face focusing on the eyebrow areas.
-Dip a cotton ball in a good makeup remover and wipe dirt, oil/sebum, or trace of makeup off your face gently.
+2. Start cleaning up your face, focusing on the eyebrow areas.
+Dip a cotton ball in a good makeup remover and gently wipe the dirt, oil/sebum, or makeup trace off your face.
 Next, try to use a branded eye makeup remover to clean the delicate skin around your eyes and brows.
 Then, rinse your face with lukewarm water and pat it dry with a soft cotton towel.

 Also Read – Dry Skin Between Eyebrows: Causes And Remedies To Get Rid Of It

-3. Now, open the product box and take the bleaching powder, the liquid developer, the small applicator (if any), and the user manual out of it.
+3. Now, open the product box and remove the bleaching powder, the liquid developer, the small applicator (if any), and the user manual.
 Go through the instructions written in the manual thoroughly.
-It is vital as you need to follow the directions strictly for preparing the perfect eyebrow bleaching cream.
+It is vital to strictly follow the directions for preparing the perfect eyebrow bleaching cream.

-4. Pour the bleaching powder into a medium-sized glass (any other non-reactive material can also be used) mixing bowl.
-Add developer to it and gently stirring with the applicator (or a cotton swab) until a rich, smooth paste is formed.
+4. Pour the bleaching powder into a medium-sized glass mixing bowl (any other non-reactive material can also be used).
+Add developer to it and gently stir with the applicator (or a cotton swab) until a rich, smooth paste is formed.

 If you are a first-timer, leave the bleach on for 3 to 5 minutes.
 Otherwise, wait for a maximum of 10 minutes and then, gently wipe the cream off your eyebrows by using a wet and warm washcloth.